to the Main Frrraction Guide→

 Modular iu:division, the raw idea

 Natural, straightforward, intuitive.
-The very kind of modular division that has eluded us for so long.
+The very kind of modular division that has eluded number theory for so long.

 ↑ to menu